RingoDev/BeginnerBoost/notes/README.md

 I created a tmux.conf file and set C-a as prefix.
 I also tried adding some coloring.

-Now I am looking into alacritty and how to use it as default shell.
+Now I am looking into alacritty and how to use it as default terminal.